A 3-month-old baby who cries when held with others other than mom and dad and seems afraid of strangers; is this really normal?

 It is probably good that you’re out socializing a bit, but don’t push her!
 She needs you and your arms to feel secure.
 Over time she will be ready to give your arms up for some longer excursions.
-Let her do it in her own pace.
+Let her do it at her own pace.

 In addition to heading out to meet the world, a 3-month-old baby needs interaction with her family more than anything.

-You can learn about 3 month old development and games to play here.
+You can learn about 3-month-old development and games to play here.

-Hope this calms you down and provides some inspiration.
-Have fun and enjoy your little girl,
+I hope this calms you down and provides some inspiration.